A little Q & A...

 • What would you say to someone who has never been in counseling before, or who has had a poor experience?

 • Give it a try.
 I promise that I have no agenda for how our sessions have to go, for how you have to be, for who you have to be...
 I want to meet who you are and help you in whatever way I can.
-It can feel a bit awkward to come and talk to a stranger, and I do everything I can to make the space and our time together feel safe and comfortable for you.
+It can feel a bit awkward to talk to a stranger, and I do everything I can to make our time together feel safe and comfortable for you.
 If you went to counseling before and had a poor experience, please give yourself another chance.
 Finding a therapist that you feel comfortable with is not always a one and done process.
 If you need help, please seek it.

 © Copyright amy Kelly Counseling LLC